reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

     * `breaks`: a value penalty for skipping a break.
 Default value is 100.
 * `tour-order`: controls desired activity order in tours
     * `isConstrained`: violating order is not allowed, even if it leads to less assigned jobs (default is true).
+* `compact-tour`: controls how tour is shaped by limiting amount of shared jobs, assigned in different routes, for a given job' neighbourhood.
+It has the following mandatory parameters:
+   *  `options`: options to relax objective:
+     * `threshold`: a minimum shared jobs to count
+     * `distance`:  a minimum relative distance between counts when comparing different solutions.

 ### Work balance objectives